Categories: General Date: May 22, 2018 Title: PIX Wood Prices 22.5.2018

 Copyright©FOEX Indexes Ltd.

-The PIX Wood Finland price indices are based on monthly wood trade data by the Finnish Forest Industries Federation, which we convert to a volume-weighted 3-month revolving average for our benchmark values, after removing the extreme highs and lows before the index calculation.
+The PIX Wood Finland price indices are based on the monthly wood trade data by the Finnish Forest Industries Federation, which we convert to a volume weighted 3-month revolving average for our benchmark values, after removing the extreme highs and lows before the index calculation.